outcaste-io/docs/docs/schema/migration.md

 ---
-sidebar_position: 11
+sidebar_position: 8
 ---

+# 8. Migration

 In every app's development lifecycle, there's a point where the underlying schema doesn't fit the requirements and must be changed for good.
 That requires a migration for both schema and the underlying data.
-This article will guide you through common migration scenarios you can encounter with Dgraph and help you avoid any pitfalls around them.
+This article will guide you through common migration scenarios you can encounter with Outserv and help you avoid any pitfalls around them.

 These are the most common scenarios that can occur:
 * Renaming a type
 * Renaming a field
 * Changing a field's type
 * Adding `@id` to an existing field

-{{% notice "note" %}}
-As long as you can avoid migration, avoid it.
-Because there can be scenarios where you might need to update downstream clients, which can be hard.
-So, its always best to try out things first, once you are confident enough, then only push them to production.
-{{% /notice %}}

 ### Renaming a type